 Call Your Senator

-If Americans are ever going to see progress on the policy issues we care about, we must have a democracy that responds to the needs and priorities of voters – not wealthy donors and corporate interests.
+If we are ever going to see progress on the issues we care about, we must have a democracy that responds to the needs and priorities of voters – not wealthy donors and corporate interests.

-The U.S. House passed the For the People Act in March, and now, in order to make the promise of democracy real for all of us, the U.S. Senate must swiftly pass the bill.
+The U.S. House passed the voting rights legislation in March, and now the U.S. Senate must swiftly pass the Freedom to Vote Act.